Build predictable behaviour by teaching routines like curriculum content.

 Turn ‘off-task’ into ‘on-task’ by quickly removing a learning barrier that’s driving behaviour.

-Reduce calling out and wandering by giving pupils a quiet, predictable way to get what they need.
+Reduce calling out and wandering by giving students a quiet, predictable way to get what they need.

 Correct quickly without emotion or escalation: state behaviour, give direction, then move on.